joaoschoen/programming-book/book/content.md

 ## Introduction

-This is a study on the structure of web development and it's many moving parts.
-The goal here is producing a comprehensive and holistic guide on what to study.
+This is a book on the structure of web development and it's many moving parts.
+The goal here is producing a comprehensive and holistic guide on how things work and what to study.

 I'd first like to set up the game plan on how this study will be structured, I'm going to follow an inside out approach on how to the topics, going from the innermost most simple components and building out to the things that surround it.